- Good annuities are those that provide a guarantee

 As mentioned in our annuities overview, there are good annuities and market-based annuities.
 Good annuities, a.k.a. income annuities, are simple products, and don’t promise any market upside.
 They very simply convert your assets into guaranteed retirement income you can’t outlive.
 They provide valuable longevity protection (sort of the opposite of what life insurance provides) that no other product can.

 There are three different types of income annuities.
-All three provide guaranteed income for life, no matter what happens in the market or how long you live.
+All three of these good annuities provide guaranteed income for life, no matter what happens in the market or how long you live.
 They differ in (1) when the income starts, and (2) where the money used to fund the annuity comes from.

 The first type of income annuity is called an immediate annuity, otherwise known as a single premium immediate annuity or SPIA, for short.
 When you buy an immediate annuity, you convert a portion of your pre-tax or post-tax savings into a monthly paycheck that starts within one year.
 Immediate annuities are purchased by people about to retire or already in retirement who don’t want to worry about market volatility or outliving their savings.